prokube/CollabOS/docs/docs/drawing_code.md

-# Bracth
+# Bratch
-Bracth is a scrath batch processing language used to draw.
+Bratch is a Scratch batch processing language used to draw.
 It's executed with the [bratch compiler](https://scratch.mit.edu/projects/409152297/) and is the first language of the CollabOs project
 ### Useful information
 - The bratch file extension is ``.br``
 - The default value of an optional argument is 0.